oskarrough/webhealer/README.md

 # Web Healer

-A little game for the web inspired by healing raids and five man parties back in Azeroth.
+A little game for the web inspired by healing raids and five man dungeons back in Azeroth.
 Who remembers Heal Rank 2?

 - Play on https://webhealer.0sk.ar

-A work in progress..
+A work in progress and happy to welcome new contributors.

 ## Game concept & ideas